danigallegdup/Numeric_Data_Table_Visual_Aid_Experiment/README.md

 ### Dependencies\How to Run

-- Python: Python 3.x is required.
+- Python 3.x is required.
 - Libraries: Tkinter for the GUI, PIL for image handling, and pyautogui for automating GUI interactions.